 Cultural activities during the Corralones Festival

 Cultural activites are another essential part of this week-long festival of patios in Malaga.
 Flamenco takes centre stage – the largest corralón, el Corralón de Santa Sofía (Calle Montes de Oca 6) is the main venue for concerts.
 Flamenco concerts take place celebrating Malaga’s flamenco roots.
-You can see the José Lucena Group perform on Friday 3 June at 8pm and flamenco singing and guitar takes place on Saturday 2 June and Sunday 3 June in the morning and there’s a flamenco concert at 8pm on Saturday 2 June.
+You can see the José Lucena Group perform on Friday 3 June at 8pm and flamenco singing and guitar takes place on Friday 31 May, Saturday 1 June and Sunday 2 June in the evening.
 Read more about flamenco in Malaga.